Modern Mathematics International Summer School for Students 2014

 - The MASS (Mathematics Advanced Study Semesters) program at Penn State University/USA

-- And the 50th anniversary celebration of the International Mathematical Olympiad (IMO 2009) in Bremen/Germany.
+- And the 50th anniversary celebration of the International Mathematical Olympiad (IMO 2009) in Bremen.

 All of these activities have created great excitement among the participants and the speakers alike.
-In particular, in our 2011 summer school the participants were thrilled about the great mathematicians that came as speakers and about their easy accessibility, and these speakers were impressed by the young mathematical talents they met during the school.
+In particular, in the past editions, the participants were thrilled about the great mathematicians that came as speakers.
+They were easy accessible, and on their side, speakers were impressed by the young mathematical excitement they met during the school.

 We are very happy that some of the most prominent and exciting international research mathematicians have agreed to joining the Scientific Committee and coming to Lyon as lecturers.